munificent/craftinginterpreters/book/evaluating-expressions.md

 before an operation is attempted.
 We tend to consider this a black-and-white choice, but there is actually a continuum between them.

-It turns out even most statically-typed languages do *some* type checks at runtime.
+It turns out even most statically typed languages do *some* type checks at runtime.
 The type system checks most type rules statically, but inserts runtime checks in the generated code for other operations.